democratic socialist

 Unsure if you’re registered to vote?
 Click the button below to visit nycvotes.org

-Sign up to get involved & stay informed
+Sign up to VOLUNTEER!

 Our movement is powered by people, not corporate interests.
 Sign up to receive updates, get on our volunteer list, keep up with our campaign, or donate.